Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 Desember 2025 11.39.01 UTC
+- WIB: Selasa, 2 Desember 2025 12.31.41 UTC
-- WITA: Selasa, 2 Desember 2025 12.39.01 UTC
+- WITA: Selasa, 2 Desember 2025 13.31.41 UTC
-- WIT: Selasa, 2 Desember 2025 13.39.01 UTC
+- WIT: Selasa, 2 Desember 2025 14.31.41 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success